gaiaverseltd/semantic-turning-point-detector/README.results.md

 ```

-Note: Be sure to review the results in the `results` directory, as it contains an output from the renowned `Pariah` script.
+Note: Be sure to review the outputs in the `results` directory, which contains the output from the well-known `Pariah` script.

+- A full results markdown view is not provided because the `src/conversationPariah.json` file contains over 200 messages, resulting in multiple pages of logs.

+- For complete logs, see the zipped file `results/output_gpt_pariah_logs.zip`, which includes updated logging score outputs featuring the newly added confidence score for the final set of points returned.